 9 Top Kitchen Trends You Need To Know About

-The growing desire for sleek, modern kitchens stems from recent technological advances and a shift towards more open floorplans.
+The growing desire for sleek, modern kitchens stems from recent technological advances and a shift towards more open floor plans.

 Smart functionality is becoming a priority, but style is still paramount.